undp-accelerator-lab/riskmap/README.md

-## DEPRECATED

-This repository contains client-side code for risk map instances 2016-2018.
-Development is now in the new [riskmap-ng](https://github.com/urbanriskmap/riskmap-ng) project.
-All instances should switch to this new codebase.

 ### RiskMap
-Client map  application for CogniCity.
+Client map  application for [PetaBencana platform](https://petabencana.id) .
 Read more project information [here](https://github.com/urbanriskmap/petabencana-docs/blob/master/README.md).
 <br>
 <br>
 This platform is built using the Aurelia framework, which has a few prerequisites.
 To get started, follow the machine & application setup steps.